The Olam

 Guy Farache

-Guy Farache is the CEO of Friends of Duvdevan, the U.S.-based 501(c)(3) that funds the elite Duvdevan Unit — one of the IDF's most decorated and operationally classified counter-terror formations.
-He served in the unit himself as a company commander and holds the rank of Major in the reserves.
+Guy Farache is the CEO of Friends of Duvdevan, the U.S. 501(c)(3) that funds the welfare and rehabilitation of one of the IDF's most decorated counter-terror units.
+He served in Duvdevan as a company commander and holds the rank of Major in the reserves.

-Friends of Duvdevan funds the operational, welfare, and rehabilitation needs of unit soldiers and their families, with particular focus on the Resilience Program, the foundation's mental-health and PTSD initiative.
-According to Farache, Duvdevan is the highest producer of PTSD cases in the IDF — a function of the unit's mission profile, which requires soldiers to move between civilian normalcy and high-risk undercover operations on rapid cycles.
-The foundation's work has expanded sharply since October 7, when Duvdevan teams were among the first to engage in Kfar Aza and other Gaza-envelope communities.
+Duvdevan is the highest producer of PTSD cases in the IDF — a function of the unit's mission profile, which requires soldiers to move between civilian normalcy and high-risk undercover operations on rapid cycles.
+The foundation's work expanded sharply after October 7, when Duvdevan teams were among the first to engage in Kfar Aza and other Gaza-envelope communities.

-Areas covered: Israeli security and the IDF · veteran welfare and PTSD · Diaspora–Israel philanthropy · elite-unit operations and aftermath
+Areas covered: donations to the IDF · Duvdevan and unit-specific foundations · veteran welfare and PTSD · diaspora–Israel philanthropy · elite-unit operations and aftermath

 Website: duvdevanus.org